simonomi/carbonizer/README.md

 ## carbonizer
-A Fossil Fighters ROM-hacking tool.
+A pure swift, easy-to-use Fossil Fighters ROM-hacking tool.

 ### How it works
 Point carbonizer towards a file or folder, and it'll automatically pack or unpack whatever input it receives.